 The oversight committee begins its meetings at 3 p.m.
-ET, and, although initially scheduled to last four hours, the session likely will last well into Tuesday night.
+ET, and while initially scheduled to meet four hours, the session likely will last well into Tuesday night.

 What action will the presidents take Tuesday?

 It's likely they'll approve the four-team playoff model endorsed by the commissioners.
 ESPN.com has learned that the two most evolved elements of the playoff are the basic four-team model and the use of a selection committee to determine the four teams.
 Two elements that still must be discussed further and likely won't be resolved Tuesday: understanding playoff access and revenue distribution.
 Although there's an agreement in principle among the commissioners for how the revenue should be divided, the presidents want to have a thorough discussion on this topic.